kalyaninagaraj/google-aiy-voicehat-skill/README.md

 (> 7 seconds) forces a Linux shutdown.

-The idea is to test gpiozero's ability to handle switch bounce when polling for a button press; RPi.GPIO doesn't register hold times too well.
+The idea is to test gpiozero's ability to handle switch bounce when polling for a button press; in my experience, RPi.GPIO doesn't register hold times too well.

 ## Credits
 kalyaninagaraj